ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Today I learnt about the keys given to iterative components in react to identify them uniquely.
 Similarly, I built a hangman app whose starter code was provided.
 It was a test exercise and I completed it in first try.

 **Thoughts:** My CSS skill is improving and I do not feel pressured also my React skill is improving.
 I can now figure out what to choose as props and what to keep in states.
 Similarly, I now know about the naming conventions of method.

+### Day 5: May 12th, 2020

+**Today's Progress**: Made the hagman app more statefull and added some more features making it appealing to the eye.
+Went through the starter code for Light's out game.

+**Thoughts:** Hangman game was not much of a challange but this Light's out game seems tough and needs time.
+There is lots of designing as well.
+Need to implement the logic too.